 Anna married Salem Al-Damluji in 2015.

 Tony started working full time on Go in 2004, but has plenty of previous experience promoting and teaching the game.
 He was BGA Secretary for many years and was elected to the executive of the European Go Federation in 2000, serving a period as President.
 He is an amateur 3 dan player having learned the game over 30 years ago.
 He lives in Reading.

 The KisekiGo web site, kisekigo.com, describes Tony’s introductory workshops and his sessions for players who have just started to play Go and who want to know more.

-Membership Secretary since April 2012
+Membership Secretary from April 2012 to January 2017.

 |Phil Beck||Email contact form||

 Membership Secretary for many years to April 2012 and now Honorary Auditor.